Last updated: May 29, 2023

 Canada Manitoba Housing Benefit (CMHB) – Homelessness Stream

-Ukrainians with a CUAET visa who are receiving EIA may be eligible for the Canada Manitoba Housing Benefit which can provide up to $350 per month to help cover the cost of rent, plus an additional $72 per month if the rental fee does not include utilities.
+Ukrainians with a CUAET visa may be eligible for the Canada Manitoba Housing Benefit which can provide up to $350 per month to help cover the cost of rent, plus an additional $72 per month if the rental fee does not include utilities.
 Applicants must meet all of the eligibility of the homelessness stream criteria which can be found here.
-A tenancy agreement, a copy of EIA budget letter (request at TAP@gov.mb.ca), and a copy of CUAET visa, are needed to apply.
-CMHB is currently available in Winnipeg, Selkirk, Steinbach, and Portage la Prairie.
+A tenancy agreement, proof of income or a copy of EIA budget letter (request at TAP@gov.mb.ca), and a copy of CUAET visa, are needed to apply.

 Manitoba Hydro Information